 On December 21, 2012, the Company and its subsidiaries entered into a Loan and Security Agreement, or the Loan Agreement, with Hercules.
-Under the Loan Agreement, the Company may borrow up to a maximum of \$6 million.
-The Company borrowed \$4 million in December 2012, and has borrowed an additional \$1 million in March 2013, upon reaching its first milestone, i.e., enrolling at least one patient in a pivotal Phase III clinical study of its lead product candidate RI-002, and has the option to borrow an additional \$1 million upon the closing of an equity financing or subordinated unsecured convertible debt financing with aggregate unrestricted net proceeds of at least \$10 million on or before June 30, 2013.
+Under the Loan Agreement for up to \$6 million, the Company has borrowed \$4 million in December 2012, and has borrowed an additional \$1 million in March 2013, upon reaching its first milestone of enrolling at least one patient in a pivotal Phase III clinical study of its lead product candidate RI-002.
 The loan bears interest at a rate per annum equal to the greater of (i) 8.5% and (ii) the sum of (a) 8.5% plus (b) the Prime Rate (as reported in The Wall Street Journal) minus 5.75%.
+As of September 30, 2013, the rate of the loan was 8.5%.
 The loan is secured by the Company's assets, except for the Company's intellectual property (which is subject to a negative pledge).
 The principal will be repaid over 27 months beginning no later than May 1, 2014, unless accelerated as a result of certain events of default.
 Interest is due and payable on the first of every month and at the termination date, unless accelerated as a result of an event of default.
 In addition, a backend fee equal to 2.65% of the amount funded under the facility is due on the maturity or prepayment date or the date that the secured obligations become due and payable and a 1% facility fee in the amount of \$60,000 and a commitment fee in the amount of \$25,000 were both due and paid at closing.
-The loan matures no later than August 2016.
+The loan matures in June 2016.

-In the event the Company elects or is required to prepay the loan, the Company is obligated to pay a prepayment charge corresponding to a percentage of the principal amount of the loan, with such percentage being: 3.0% if prepayment occurs in the first year, 2.0% if prepayment occurs in the second year and 0.5% if prepayment occurs after the second year but prior to the last day of the term.
+In the event the Company elects or is required to prepay the loan, the Company is obligated to pay a prepayment charge corresponding to a percentage of the outstanding principal amount of the loan, with such percentage being: 3.0% if prepayment occurs in the first year, 2.0% if prepayment occurs in the second year and 0.5% if prepayment occurs after the second year but prior to the last day of the term.